Expatria-Technologies/Flexi-Ninja/README.md

 Every input pin has an inverted `-not` companion pin (e.g. `flexi-ninja.input.HALT-not`) to simplify HAL wiring.
 Use these if you need an inverted input rather than trying to invert it with separate components.

 ## HAL Pinout
-This diagram shows which HAL pins correspond to which connectors:
+This diagram shows which HAL pins correspond to which connectors on the FlexiHAL 2350:

 <img src="./readme_images/HAL_Pins.png" width="900">